cryptpad/e2e-test-suite/Readme.md

 ### Running tests

 > :exclamation:
-> It is strongly recommended that the tests be run over a strong and stable internet connection, **especially** when using BrowserStack.
+> It is strongly recommended that the tests be run over a strong and stable internet connection, **especially** when using Browserstack.
 Tests run over slow connections will often time out and fail or hang indefinitely.

 1. If running tests for anonymous users, run: